nuprl/website/blog/_src/posts/2018-12-02-java-transient.md

 Thank you to [Ryan Culpepper](https://github.com/rmculpepper) and [Jesse Tov](http://users.eecs.northwestern.edu/~jesse/) for noticing the similarity between
  Java's generic-type erasure and transient migratory typing.
-Jesse helped improve an early version of this post.
+Jesse commented on an early version of this post, supplied new Java example code, and explained the trouble with generics and arrays.